“The most important investment you can make is in yourself.” — Warren Buffett

 “If you get it in early, you’re earlier in the chain when they start processing refunds.” - Tim Gagnon, associate professor of accounting, Northeastern University

 Even at the doctor’s office, prices aren’t set in stone.
-Carolyn McClanahan—who is both a CFP and a medical doctor—recently the importance of asking your doctor’s office two simple questions before you pay for a medical device like a brace or a splint: What’s the cash price?
+Carolyn McClanahan—who is both a CFP and a medical doctor—recently pointed out on Twitter the importance of asking your doctor’s office two simple questions before you pay for a medical device like a brace or a splint: What’s the cash price?
 And what would I pay under my insurance?

 Let’s run the numbers on the price of McClanahan’s splint: She discovered that her insurance company would bill her $76 out of pocket.
 Her doctor would charge only $28.
 Or, she could just order it online and wait to have it delivered for $18.
 That savings of $48 to $58 is a nice payoff for minimal effort.

 Asking those questions can be valuable at the pharmacy, too.
 Just keep in mind that if you choose to pay the cash price for something instead of using your insurance, it won’t apply toward your deductible.

 It’s winter, but market bears don’t hibernate.
 This recent market downturn has been a first for plenty of young investors.
 Just remember that the advice to “keep calm and carry on” holds true.

 Even among experienced 401(k) investors, one Legg Mason survey found, almost 1 in 3 has made an emotional decision to sell but wish they would have stayed the course.
 But “stay the course” doesn’t mean “do nothing.”
 Instead, use that wise advice to take steps to reinforce your confidence.

 Here are some things you actively can do to feel good about where you are as the market moves from one of my fellow CFPs: